peppekerstens/peppekerstens.github.io/index.md

 On the plus side, it has very low power demands and a touch screen which can be folded around, creating a tablet of sorts.
 So it could still be a nice little causual Internet browse device or an dashboard for [Home Assistant](https://www.home-assistant.io/) (another project which still needs to be rebirthed someday).

-I already resetted this thing to defaults way back, removing any other software except Windows 10 only.
+I already resetted it to defaults way back, removing any other software except Windows 10.
 To my surprise, it is Windows 11 compatible.
 The update took ages, but it succeeded.
 But as you may have guessed, it was so slowwwwww.
 The CPU at 100% constantly.
 Memory at 91%.
 Constantly swapping to disk.
 Draining the battery in no time.
 In that state, not vaible for its intended purpose.

 I started wondering if I could make it perform better by reducing the resource footprint.